VCityTeam/UD-VCity-Vegetation-LasToMesh/README.md

 ## Usage

 Refer to the 'Install' section for the installation commands.
 Download datas, for example [here](https://data.grandlyon.com/portail/fr/jeux-de-donnees/nuage-points-lidar-2018-metropole-lyon-format-laz/info).

-We're assuming you downloaded a file nammed ExampleData.las and that it is located in the same folder as the script.
+For the following command, we're assuming you downloaded a file nammed ExampleData.las and that it is located in the same folder as the script.

 ```bash
 # if not already in venv